Justin Tuggle: Hamilton Tiger-Cats

 Toronto's rival, the Hamilton Tiger-Cats, signed Tuggle as a free agent in February 2019.
 He played in 18 regular season games where he had 80 defensive tackles, one special teams tackle, one quarterback sack, and one interception.
 He also played in both post-season games, including the 107th Grey Cup where he had four defensive tackles in the loss to the Winnipeg Blue Bombers.

 Edmonton Football Team

 Upon entering free agency, Tuggle signed with the Edmonton Football Team on February 11, 2020.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season and he became a free agent again on February 9, 2021.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

-On October 1, 2021, it was announced that Tuggle had signed with the Toronto Argonauts.
+On October 1, 2021, it was announced that Tuggle had signed with the Argonauts.
+He became a free agent after the 2021 season.

 Personal life

-His father is Jessie Tuggle who played in the National Football League for the Atlanta Falcons from 1987–2000.
-He also was selected to five Pro Bowls and three All-Pro teams during his career.
-His brother, Grady Jarrett is a defensive tackle for the Atlanta Falcons.
+He is the son of Jessie Tuggle, who played in the National Football League for the Atlanta Falcons from 1987–2000. and was selected to five Pro Bowls and three All-Pro teams during his career.

+His brother, Grady Jarrett, was drafted in the fifth round of the 2015 NFL draft as a defensive end for the Atlanta Falcons.

 Tuggle has also released three single albums and one album consisting of 14 songs (including all three singles) titled Life on Beats by YGP (Tuggle's teammate Terrance Plummer) & take1.